The Monkees FAQs

 Note: There are even more music-related question and answer sets in the Music FAQ

-As of Oct 19, 2003, this is what we know and/or have surmised from press releases.
-Simon Fuller, who created The Spice Girls, S Club 7, Pop Stars and various other projects inspired by the Monkees has secured (according to BBC news, he's purchased) the rights to the Monkees name and concept and has a new "The Monkees" series in casting at NBC, for possible air in Fall 2003.
-It was not on the fall schedule, but rumor has it that the project is merely postponed, not scrapped.
-While the series will be scripted, the first few episodes will be reality programming and involve the auditions for and casting of the series and band.
+Not anymore.
+As of Oct 19, 2003, this is what we knew and/or surmised from press releases.
+Simon Fuller, who created The Spice Girls, S Club 7, Pop Stars and various other projects inspired by the Monkees had secured (according to BBC news, he'd purchased) the rights to the Monkees name and concept and had a new "The Monkees" series in casting at NBC, for possible air in Fall 2003.
+It was not on the fall schedule, but rumor had it that the project was merely postponed, not scrapped.
+That rumor persisted for many years.
+While the series would have been be scripted, it was rumored that the first few episodes would be reality programming and involve the auditions for and casting of the series and band.
 Yes, band.
-Several press releases have mentioned that the band will also be called "The Monkees."
-I do not know whether albums will be released as Monkees albums or as soundtrack albums for the series or whether the new band will tour, but I assume any albums and singles will be marketed as Monkees releases and that the new band will tour under both the name and the logo.
+Several press releases mentioned that the band would also be called "The Monkees."
+I do not know whether it was planned that albums would have been released as Monkees albums or as soundtrack albums for the series or whether it was planned that the new band would tour, but I assume any albums and singles would have been marketed as Monkees releases and that the new band would have toured under both the name and the logo.
 One article mentioned the possibility of having the new band include covers of the original band's songs along with new material.
-We do not know the details of the rights, but if Simon purchased exclusive rights to all uses of the name and logo, it is possible that the original cast would never again be allowed to appear, tour or record as Monkees.
+We do not know the details of the rights, but if Simon purchased exclusive rights to all uses of the name and logo, it is possible that the original cast would never again have been allowed to appear, tour or record as Monkees (which they have since done, allaying that fear among the fan base.)

-Yes, they can do this.
-Micky, Peter, Mike and/or Davy do not own any rights to the name and Time/Warner/AOL and Columbia/SONY are free to sell or license any or all of their rights to anyone, for any purpose.
+Could someone really do that to the Monkees name?
+Yes, they could do this.
+Micky, Peter, Mike and/or Davy's estate do not own any rights to the name and Time/Warner/AOL and Columbia/SONY are free to sell or license any or all of their rights to anyone, for any purpose.
 It is their property.

 1. Who are the Monkees?